Penn State Berks: Student life

 Penn State Berks has over 50 active clubs.
 All student organizations are overseen by the Student Government Association, which requires that all clubs complete 24 hours of community service per semester in return for providing funds.

 Housing on campus

+Facilities

+Penn State Berks features a large library, modern laboratories, and computer facilities.
+Recreational areas include basketball courts, outdoor sand and grass volleyball courts, baseball & softball fields, and an artificial turf soccer pitch.

+Penn State Berks is home to the Beaver Athletics and Wellness Center.
+The Center was renovated in 2022 and includes a performance gymnasium, auxiliary gymnasium, dance studio, workout gym, and classrooms.
+The Center also features an exercise physiology laboratory and a biomechanics laboratory operated by the Department of Kinesiology.

 Athletics

-Penn State–Berks, known athletically as the Nittany Lions, compete at the NCAA Division III level; which is also a member of the North Eastern Athletic Conference (NEAC).
+Penn State Berks, known athletically as the Nittany Lions, compete at the NCAA Division III level; which is also a member of the United East Conference.
+Prior to the 2021-2022 academic year, the United East Conference was branded as the North Eastern Atlantic Conference (NEAC).

-Penn State–Berks fields 12 varsity sports: